Paladin1412/experiences/SOLUTION/starter kit.md

-This contains the very first step when you want do something ,and the very first question 's anser ,what did i should do first.
+This contains the very first step when you want do something ,and the very first question 's answer ,what did i should do firstly before an empty code project.

 [1]: